DuLabcoder/HSC-division/README.md

 # Cell Segmentation
 The images of cells should first be converted to 8-bit TIFF format.
-The segmentation process is implemented in the `cell-segment.ipynb` notebook.
+The segmentation process is implemented in the `CellSegment.ipynb` notebook.

 ## Features
 - Simple and effective workflow for cell segmentation.